-Marijuana, also known as cannabis or weed, is usually detectable in bodily fluids for after last use.
-As with other drugs, it may be detectable in hair for several months.
+Weed, also known as marijuana or cannabis, is usually detectable in bodily fluids for

 For daily users, cannabis may be detectable for several months after last use.
 The longest-reported detection times are more than 90 days.